 Dean of Coventry Cathedral

 ‘Our history in Coventry has been shaped by our experience of healing the hurt caused by violent conflict.
 We are delighted to be sharing with Reconciliation Initiatives in this partnership to bridge divisions and build a hopeful future for all – work sorely needed both locally and globally, in which the churches have a vital role to play.’

 ‘My hope is to see Anglican Christians holding a clear vision for peacemaking and bridge-building within the Church and in the world.
-Through the training and coaching provided by the Anglican Peacemaking Institute, we aim to resource and equip this part of God’s people to further develop and implement such a vision.
-This will contribute to strengthening right relationships and mutual respect within the global community.’
+Through the training and coaching provided in our Reconciling Mission programme, we aim to resource and equip this part of God’s people to further develop and implement such a vision.
+This will contribute to strengthening right relationships, social justice and mutual respect within our local communities.’

 Among those commending the project